Skip to content

 [July update: the 2nd chamber passed a motion instructing the cabinet to save the collection from destruction.
 Where this is to be paid for, however, is still unclear]

-It is now becoming clear where the laissez faire-laissez mourir (let it be done, let it die)-policy of Halbe Zijlstra, Martin Bosma and Mark Rutte is going to lead.
-Of the dozens of institutions that will close, downsize or die in the coming months due to vacancy of quality presso...
+It is now becoming clear where the laissez faire-laissez mourir (let it be done, let it die) policy of Halbe Zijlstra, Martin Bosma and Mark Rutte will lead.
+Of the dozens of institutions that will close, downsize or die off in the coming months due to vacancy of quality staff, the demise of the Theatre Institute of the Netherlands (TIN) is starting to take on very tragic proportions.

 How two orchestras sold an international revenue model as regional